steveokard/BarkPack-1/notes/characters/barkpack.md

 ### Notes

-Zack took a career as a DJ in the original web comics.
-They had no explicit name until Z's Shorty Manga.
+Zack took a career as a DJ in the original web comics in 2005.
+They had no explicit name until Z's Shorty Manga explicitly had one but they're all considered of the same era up until 2010.
 This has ben scaled back in Bark Pack to him creating mixes on his computer.
-The reason behind is because the DJ career kinda hit the backburner.
+The reason behind this is because the DJ career kinda hit the backburner since Z's Shorty Manga and later incarnations.

 ## Kit Welsh